marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 MAY use the logic described in {{Sections 5.1.1 and 5.2 of RFC8445}}, or use address candidates provided by the application.

-## Address Transmission
+## Sending Address Candidates to the Client

-The server transmits its address candidates to the client using ADD_ADDRESS frames.
+The server sends its address candidates to the client using ADD_ADDRESS frames.
 It SHOULD NOT wait until address candidate discovery has finished, instead, it SHOULD send address candidates as soon as they become available.
-This allows speeding up the NAT traversal, and is similar to the Trickle ICE ({{!RFC8838}}) logic.
+This allows speeding up the NAT traversal, and is similar to Trickle ICE ({{!RFC8838}}).

-Addresses transmitted to the client can be removed using the REMOVE_ADDRESS frame if the address candidate becomes stale, e.g. because the network interface becomes unavailable.
+Addresses sent to the client can be removed using the REMOVE_ADDRESS frame if the address candidate becomes stale, e.g. because the network interface becomes unavailable.

-Address candidates are only transmitted from the server to the client, since the entire address matching logic is run on the client side.
+Since address matching is run on the client side, address candidates are only sent from the server to the client.
+The client does not send any addresses to the server.

 ## Address Matching

 The client matches the address candidates sent by the server with its own address candidates, forming candidate pairs. {{Section 5.1 of RFC8445}}
 describes an algorithm for pairing address candidates.
-Since the pairing algorithm is only run on the client side, the peers do not need to agree on the algorithm used, and the client is free to use other algorithms.
+Since the pairing algorithm is only run on the client side, the endpoints do not need to agree on the algorithm used, and the client is free to use a different algorithms.

-## Probing paths
+## Probing Paths

 The client sends candidate pairs to the server using PUNCH_ME_NOW frames.
 The client SHOULD start path validation (see {{Section 8.2 of RFC9000}}) for the respective path immediately after sending the PUNCH_ME_NOW frame.

 On the server side, path validation SHOULD be started immediately when receiving a PUNCH_ME_NOW frame.
-This document introduces path validation on the server side, since {{!RFC9000}} assumes that any QUIC server is able to receive packets on a path without creating a NAT binding first.
-Path validation on the server side works as described in {{Section 8.2.1 of RFC9000}}, with additional rate-limiting to prevent amplification attacks.
+This document introduces the concept of path validation on the server side, since {{!RFC9000}} assumes that any QUIC server is able to receive packets on a path without creating a NAT binding first.
+Path validation on the server side works as described in {{Section 8.2.1 of RFC9000}}, with additional rate-limiting (see {{amplification-attack}}) to prevent amplification attacks.

-Path probing happens in rounds, allowing the peers to limit the bandwidth consumed by path validation packets.
+Path probing happens in rounds, allowing the peers to limit the bandwidth consumed by sending path validation packets.
 For every round, the client MUST NOT send more PUNCH_ME_NOW frames than allowed by the server's transport parameter.
-A new round is started when a PUNCH_ME_NOW with a higher Round value is received.
+A new round is started when a PUNCH_ME_NOW frame with a higher Round value is received.
 This immediately cancels all path probes in progress.

 To speed up NAT traversal, the client SHOULD send address pairs as soon as they become available.
-However, for small concurrency limits, it MAY delay sending of address pairs in order prioritize them first and only initiate path validation for the highest-priority candidate pairs.
+However, for small concurrency limits, it MAY delay sending of address pairs in order rank them first and only initiate path validation for the highest-priority candidate pairs.

 ### Interaction with active_connection_id_limit